Toloka/docs/en/guide/concepts/reviewing-assignments.md

 To add multiple conditions, click ![](../_images/add.svg).||
 ||**then** | Action to perform for the condition **If**:

+- **assign skill value** — Assign a fixed value to the [skill](nav.md).

+- **assign skill from the field** — Save the percentage of Toloker's accepted responses as the [skill](nav.md) value.

 - **suspend** — Suspend the Toloker's access to the pool for the specified number of days.
 Only the requester can view the reason.

-- **assign skill value** — Assign a fixed value to the [skill](nav.md).

 - **accept all assignments from this Toloker in the pool** — Requires the [manual review](offline-accept.md) option to be set.